 Food and the beauty of food are two things that are constantly on my mind.
 Naturally, when it came time for our first Echo editorial meeting to happen, I wanted to pitch an article that was somehow related to food.
 Without a concrete plan or anything I was really attached to, I informed my editorial classmates that I wanted to write a food story.

 Sharon—our fearless leader and professor extraordinaire—just so happened to show us a one-page dissection feature in a copy of Wired.
 “What if you did a food dissection piece?
 What if you did, I don’t know, something like ‘Your Brain on Guacamole’?” she asked.
 We hashed the idea out some more, and the consensus was that a food dissection with a neurological element would be a strong pitch.
 We dubbed it, literally, “Your Brain on Guacamole.”

 A part of me genuinely enjoys neurology, psychology and everything there is to learn about the human mind.
-It’s so complex, it has so many nooks and crannies full of inner-working systems that keep us standing upright day in and day out.
+It’s so complex; it has so many nooks and crannies full of inner-working systems that keep us standing upright day in and day out.
 So, from there, I started researching appropriate psychological and neurological sources that could help me further dissect what happens in our brains while eating guacamole.
-Once a couple science folks responded to my interview requests and agreed to help me out, it was time to dive right in.
+Once a couple of science folks responded to my interview requests and agreed to help me out, it was time to dive right in.
 Looking back on this now, I probably should’ve prepared myself with some basic brain logistics so as to keep up with the scholars I’d be chatting with.
-In the moment, though, my journalistic senses were at peak curiousness and I wanted these neurologists to explain to me what was up, hoping for them to speak in the most plebian terms possible.
+In the moment, though, my journalistic senses were at peak curiousness and I wanted these neurologists to explain to me what was up, hoping that they would speak in the most plebeian terms possible.

 Lesson learned: always be prepared, read up before you call and don’t limit yourself to only guacamole.
 Aside from this, however, your guac is limitless.